* The text below is relevant to the day of its publication. For an updated version of the FAQ: See here.

 How much electricity does Gaza currently get?

-In normal circumstances, Israel sells Gaza 120 megawatts of electricity; the power plant produces around 60 MW (that is, if enough fuel to operate it comes in from Israel), and Egypt provides additional 28 MW.
+In normal circumstances, Israel sells Gaza 120 megawatts of electricity; the power plant produces around 60 MW (that is, if enough fuel to operate it comes in from Israel through Kerem Shalom), and Egypt provides additional 28 MW.
 This brings the daily total to 208 MW.
-Currently, the power plant is shut down, Israel is selling 120 MW and Egypt is selling 28 MW, though there have been frequent disruptions on the Egypt lines due to what are described as technical malfunctions.
-This translates to about four hours of power, followed by 12-hour cuts.
+Currently, the power plant in Gaza is operating using fuel purchased from Egypt, producing 50-55 MW.
+Israel has reduced the volume of electricity it sells to the Strip to 72 MW, and Egypt is selling 28 MW, though there have been frequent disruptions on the Egypt lines due to what are described as technical malfunctions.
+The electricity currently available to the Strip is 150-155 MW in total.
+This translates to between four and six hours of power, followed by 12-hour cut.

 How much electricity does Gaza actually need?

 Estimates of demand run between 400-500 MW, depending on the time of year and how active industries could be in theory.
 The normal supply of 208 MW allows for only about eight hours of electricity, followed by eight hours of blackouts, for a total of about 12 hours of supply per day.
 So even in “normal” circumstances, Gaza still receives less than half of what it needs.
 Without a consistent supply of electricity, it is impossible to provide sufficient health, education and welfare services, to treat sewage, to desalinate water for consumption, to operate household appliances, to have working industries, businesses and a functioning economy.